 Subject description: Performative and mediated practices

-In summary, research within the research education subject contributes to the development of performative and mediated practices as they are carried out within the arts.
-It also helps to develop those practices’ interactions with other areas of research and to strengthen their role as a critical voice in the public debate.
+The research contributes to the development of performative and mediated practices as they manifest in the art field and strengthens their position as a critical voice in the public debate.

 The artistic research education aims to develop the lines of enquiry, the methods and the forms of presentation and documentation that are particular to each doctorial candidate’s specific artistic practice or artistic field through an original and concrete artistic research project.
 The education develops the candidates’ practices via interaction or dialogue with other fields and research areas.

 The aim of the programme is to enable doctoral candidates to independently and reflectively plan, execute and document an artistic enquiry which create insights and methodologies through - and in relation to - artistic practice, and which are articulated and disseminated in ways that are publicly accessible.
 The education emphasizes the vital role transdisciplinary discourse plays in the development and articulation of new knowledge in contemporary art practices and processes.

 The activities are to be conducted in forms that enable all doctoral students to develop in accordance with their personal circumstances and unaffected by irrelevant considerations of gender, ethnic or social background, religion or other belief, sexual orientation or disability.
 Stockholm University of the Arts has a zero tolerance policy towards all forms of discrimination.

 The education qualifies for artistic practice and artistic research in artistic and/or academic contexts nationally as well as internationally.

 The third-cycle studies lead to a Degree of Doctor in Performative and Mediated Practices (240 credits) or, as an intermediate exit point, a Degree of Licentiate in Performative and Mediated Practices (120 credits).

 For further information, see Research & Developement and Research education